On this page

 Issues and Pitfalls Encountered

-1. Conversation Sessions Cannot Be Resumed
+1. Session Cannot Be Resumed

 TIP

 Regarding this issue, I later discovered an unofficial workaround.
-See: Solving the issue where Claude Code on desktop cannot resume conversation sessions
+See: Solving the issue where Claude Code on desktop cannot resume sessions

 2. Logical Contradictions in Context Understanding

 Therefore, the strategy must be adjusted.
-Although building a "centralized specification library" as the single source of truth is still necessary, the application method must shift from "referencing files" to "direct insertion": when opening a new project, I select appropriate modules from the central library (e.g., Git specs, Vue specs) and "copy-paste" the content directly into the CLAUDE.md body.
-While this sacrifices conciseness, it ensures the AI reads the specifications 100% while maintaining consistency across projects.
+Although it is still necessary to establish a "central specification library" as the single source of truth, the application method has shifted from "referencing files" to "direct insertion": when opening a new project, I select appropriate modules (such as Git specifications, Vue specifications) from the central library and "copy-paste" the content directly into the CLAUDE.md file itself.
+Although this sacrifices conciseness, it ensures that the AI reads the specifications 100% while maintaining consistency across projects.

 Best Practices for CLAUDE.md Configuration